 - St. Joe State Park — to bike or hike in November

 Taum Sauk Mountain State Park— Backpacked about 6 miles in and out on the Mina Sauk Falls Trail, camping on the Ozark Trail Taum Sauk section on 11 May 2019.
 Also walked the path to the highest point in Missouri (the plateau of Taum Sauk Mountain, in the Saint Francois Mountains, at 1,772 feet—lol) Thousand Hills State Park— Hiked 1.4 miles on the Red Bud Trail on 24 May.
 Trail of Tears State Park— Hiked 3 miles on the Lake Trail on 16 March.
 Van Meter State Park— Hiked 1.8 miles on the Earthworks Trail on 25 May.
 Wakonda State Park— Walked 2 miles on the Sand Prairie Trail on 24 May.
 Wallace State Park— Hiked 1.4 miles on the Old Quarry Trail on 25 May.
 Washington State Park— Hiked 3 miles on the Campground Trail on 24 Feb (Cannonball and I had done the full Rockywood Trail last year).
 Returned in August with Liam and did a 2.8 mile hike on the Opossum Track Trail, then kayaked about 8.5 miles on the Big River (the recording stopped for a bit when my iPhone overheated in the sun).
+Then returned again the following weekend because I was just driving by, and hiked 1.4 miles on the 1000 Steps Trail and swam again.
 Watkins Woolen Mill State Park— Hiked 1.9 miles on a portion of the Watkins Mill Equestrian Trail on 25 May.
 Weston Bend State Park— Hiked 1 mile on the Harpst Trail on 25 May.